-See separate article Respiratory System - History and Examination.
+See separate Respiratory System History and Examination article.
 The chest should be examined but this may be normal between attacks:

 - Before examining the chest, check the pulse rate.
-This may be artificially elevated by excessive use of beta2-agonists but, nevertheless, tachycardia is a significant feature.
-Respiratory rates above 25/minute and heart rate above 110/minute are regarded as significant signs in adults.
+This may be artificially elevated by excessive use of beta2 agonists but, nevertheless, tachycardia is a significant feature.
+Respiratory rates above 25 breaths per minute and heart rate above 110 beats per minute are regarded as significant signs in adults.
 Where available, also check oxygen saturations in acute attacks (saturations of <92% indicate a more severe subgroup of patients who may require admission).

 - Look at the patient's breathing: